This blog post was updated on July 24, 2023.

-From natural history to contemporary art, Paris is home to world-class museums that hold a multitude of treasures.
-Most tourists know about the Louvre and the Musée d’Orsay – two true Parisian institutions.
+From ancient to contemporary art, Paris, France is home to world-class museums that hold a multitude of treasures.
+Most tourists know about the Louvre, a true Parisian institution.
 However, if you dig a little bit deeper, you’ll find there are many other fascinating museums to visit as well.
-Here’s our guide to nine amazing museums in Paris.
+Here’s our guide to some of the amazing museums in Paris.

 Musée Histoire de Paris Carnavalet

-The Musée Carnavalet collection is spread across two opulent mansions in the Marais district.
-The exhibitions recount the history of Paris and include many important works by French artists.
+The Musée Histoire de Paris Carnavalet collection is spread across two opulent mansions in the Marais district.
+The exhibitions recount the history of Paris and include many important works by French artists, including Jacques-Louis David and Paul Signac.
+A significant portion of the collection is devoted to documenting the events of the French Revolution and the reigns of Louis XIV and Napoleon Bonaparte.
 Furniture, coins, photographs, ancient artifacts, and even historical marketing posters are also on display.
-If you start planning your next trip in advance, book now, pay later, and explore the Musée Carnavalet on a nice day so you can also check out the garden maze outside.
+If you start planning your next trip in advance, and explore the Musée Carnavalet on a nice day so you can also check out the garden maze outside.